TooTallNate/nightscout-ps1/Readme.md

 ### Installation

-Preferred installation is by downloading a pre-compiled binary for your platform
+Preferred installation is by downloading a pre-compiled binary for your platform:

 * [GitHub Releases](https://github.com/TooTallNate/nightscout-ps1/releases)

-If there is no binary, or you would simply like to install manually, do so from
+If there is no binary for your platform, or you would simply like to install from source, do so from `npm`:
-npm:

 ```bash
 $ npm install -g nightscout-ps1